Bald Eagle Closure Banner

-Seasonal Bald Eagle Closures
+Seasonal Bald Eagle Closures Title Bar

-The bald eagle was federally listed as an endangered species in 1978.
+Juvenile Bald Eagle at Woods Canyon Bald Eagle Closure SignsThe bald eagle was federally listed as an endangered species in 1978.
 By 1995, the birds had recovered enough to be considered a "threatened species."
-Despite increasing demands for water related recreation and growing human populations throughout Arizona, the bald eagle population has continued to grow and was removed from the endangered species list in 2007.
-Part of the reason for the comeback in our state is the statewide management efforts of the Southwest Bald Eagle Management Committee (SWBEMC).
-During ESA listing, the SWBEMC developed a variety of management programs that helped ensure the reproductive success of Arizona’s breeding bald eagles.
-These efforts include some seasonal closures of sensitive bald eagle breeding areas and the Arizona Bald Eagle Nestwatch Program, which contracts individuals to monitor breeding areas, educate the public about these breeding area closures and identify situations where intervention might be needed to save an eagle's life.
+Despite increasing demands for water-related recreation and growing human populations throughout Arizona, the bald eagle population has continued to grow and was removed from the endangered species list in 2007.
+Part of the reason for the comeback in the state is the statewide management efforts of the Southwestern Bald Eagle Management Committee (SWBEMC).
+During Endangered Species Act listing, the SWBEMC developed a variety of management programs that helped ensure the reproductive success of Arizona’s breeding bald eagles.
+These efforts include: some seasonal closures of sensitive bald eagle breeding areas and the Arizona Bald Eagle Nestwatch Program, which contracts individuals to monitor breeding areas, educate the public about these breeding area closures and identify situations where intervention might be needed to save an eagle's life.
 By continuing these and other management actions, the bald eagle will continue to thrive in Arizona.

 In December, land and wildlife management agencies enact the seasonal breeding area closures.
 During this time, bald eagles are rebuilding nests and courting in preparation for egg laying.
 This is also a time when bald eagles are very sensitive to human activity, which can cause a breeding pair to abandon the breeding attempt.
-Once eggs are laid, a disturbance lasting 15 to 30 minutes could cause the breeding attempt to fail.
+Once eggs are laid, a disturbance lasting 15 to 30 minutes can cause the breeding attempt to fail.
 Accordingly, land management and wildlife officials ask for your help in protecting Arizona's bald eagles by honoring the bald eagle closures throughout the state.
 Information on individual closures can be found below.

 Closure Information